Daniela Alvarez, MARC U*STAR Fellow

 Carlos Jesus Desme obtained his bachelor degree in Psychology and is a post-baccalaureate research assistant in the lab.
 He would like to attend graduate school and obtain a PhD in either Social or Developmental Psychology.
 He would like to examine the development of social skills in infants.
 Carlos is currently working on projects related to bilingualism and verb construal in undergraduate English-Spanish bilinguals.
 His role on the project is to transcribe and code the language provided when undergraduates were telling a story.

 Fall 2017 - present

-Katiarina is a senior at Florida International University pursuing a degree in Psychology with a minor in International Communications.
-After graduating with her bachelors she will pursue her PhD in Clinical Psychology.
-She will focus her research on the dynamics of depression and suicide, looking at it from a global perspective, in hopes of having a successful career in helping those struggling with mental health issues.
-While at PLSD, she will be helping out with the Neural Mechanisms of Physics study as well as helping with data collection for a mental rotation study with adults.
+Aurora is a senior at Florida International University, pursuing a degree in Psychology with a minor in Criminal Justice.
+After graduating with her bachelors she will pursue her PhD in Clinical-Forensic Psychology.
+Clinical-Forensic Psychologist concentrates working in mental health centers, hospitals, detention centers, conducting criminal evaluation for individuals with mental issues and criminal behavior.
+Aurora is currently helping out with the Neural Mechanisms of Physics study, as well as collecting data for a mental rotation study with adults.

 Evan Soto Harrison, Research Assistant